mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ```
 However, this intolerance of natural destruction becomes more
-reasonable when you take the planet’s natural resources and
+reasonable when you take the planet's natural resources and
 cultural/religious history into account.
 Despite the tumultuous
 relationship with the toxic spores in the air, the planet has abundant
 natural resources available to the population and as of yet they